 60 - 80 | 18 |

-Here, the number of people in city X is organized in different age intervals.
-When the large data set is in the grouped form, it is easy to work.
+Here, the number of people in city X is organised in different age intervals.
+When the large data set is in a grouped form, it is easy to work.

 The number of times a particular observation appears in the data is known as the frequency.